Marketing to your district's oldest stakeholders

 But as many administrators know, the older population remains a key part of a district’s success—because seniors vote.
 In 2016, researchers from Portland State University found that the median age of voters in local elections was 57.
-The Census Bureau projects that by 2030, one in five U.S. residents will be of retirement age.
+The United States Census Bureau projects that by 2030, one in five U.S. residents will be of retirement age.
 For the first time in U.S. history, seniors are expected to outnumber K-12 students.

 Unfortunately, older adults don’t poll well when it comes to school funding.
 David Figlio, Dean of the Northwestern University School of Education and Social Policy, found that a higher percentage of older adults in a community is linked with less locally raised revenue for public schools.

 This link is stronger when there’s a racial mismatch.
 “The more minority students there are in the community relative to the elderly, the less elderly people want to support public schools,” Figlio tells SchoolCEO.

 Metropolitan School District of Wayne Township in west Indianapolis felt this problem firsthand.
 As they prepared to pass a property tax referendum in 2015, they realized that around 75% of their community didn’t have kids in the district.
 What’s more, while Wayne’s student population was diversifying, the older population remained relatively homogeneous.

 As a response, the district focused their attention on older adults.
 “We’ve deeply engaged our senior citizen communities,” said Superintendent Jeff Butts, Indiana’s Superintendent of the Year and finalist for AASA’s 2019 Superintendent of the Year.

 Building connections with the older community has made the district stronger: